caltechlibrary/dataset/README.md

 a final rendering program to prepare the data for the web.
 The the hearvesters are typically written in Python or as a simple Bash scripts storing the results in a dataset collection.
-Depending on the performance needs our transform and aggregates stage are written either in Python or Go and our final rendering stages are typically written in Python or as simple Bash scripts.
+Depending on the performance needs transform and aggregates stages are written either in Python or Go and our final rendering stages are typically written in Python or as simple Bash scripts.